buhrmi/buhrmi/README.md

 ### Shitcoin Swap

-The ultimate place to trade and invest into experimental crypto assets.
+Join the ranks of world class investors and put all your money into questionable crypto projects.

 - Website: https://www.shitcoinswap.com

-## Other stuff
+## Open Source

 - [LiveStores](https://github.com/buhrmi/livestores), rethinking real-time data with Svelte and Ruby on Rails
 - [Inertia X](https://github.com/buhrmi/inertia), a fork of [Inertia](https://inertiajs.com) with additional features.

-## Old web dev portfolio
+## Old portfolio stuff

 The projects below are all copyrighted by [CDMN GmbH](https://cdmn.de) and their respective clients.